z8RtksLil4/RhymetNeural/README.txt

 The Learning Rate is how much each BackPropagation counts (Recommended : 0.10)

-After doing all that the Network should start working
+After doing all that in the Network should start working